| HRLPC Home | Distance | Maintained By | Parking | Trail Walk | Trail Restrictions |

 the river on our big steel footbridge.

-(Historically, this large footbridge was constructed in Minnesota and installed here in April, 2006, to replace an old
+(Historically, this large footbridge was constructed in Minnesota and installed here in April, 2006, to

-bridge erected by the Connecticut State DOT in 1951.)
+replace an old bridge erected by the Connecticut State DOT in 1951.)
 This bridge is also part of the

 the big footbridge.

-The trail then follows up along the river, under the highway exit and entrance bridges again, coming out
+The trail then follows up along the river, under the highway exit and entrance bridges again.
+It next goes down a bank

-behind Lynch Motors in a beautifully landscaped woodland strip, with steps up to the Toyota dealership (where weary hikers
+landscaped woodland strip, with steps up to the Toyota dealership (where weary hikers can find rest rooms and benches).

 along the rear of Kohl's store back to the starting point.